-Following our recent article where we discussed ‘why we use WordPress at Lucid Digital’ we wanted to explore a common question that we hear from businesses regularly, ‘which is better, WordPress or Wix?’
+In a previous article we discussed ‘why we use WordPress at Lucid Digital’ and why that is our first choice for a CMS platform.
+However in this article we wanted to explore a common question that we hear from businesses regularly, “which is better, WordPress or Wix?”
 Wix is a favourable choice among many businesses due to the attractive set up costs and its drag and drop functionality, but it is also a very limiting software.
 If you are serious about your brand, website and website performance then WordPress is the finer choice.
 This article intends to set our reasons why.

 What is Wix?